 Read more of our interesting blogs linked below.

 Yes, it was successful as India was able to break salt law.

 Mahatma Gandhi was arrested and taken to Yerawada Central Jail.

 It started from Sabarmati Ashram.

 This was all about the Salt Satyagraha or the Civil Disobedience movement.
-Keep watching this space at Leverage Edu for more such interesting reads and follow us on Facebook, Twitter and Instagram.
+To read more informative articles like this one, keep following Leverage Edu.